TheAngryRaven/Luna/readme.md

 # [Lunar Messaging](https://lunarmessaging.net)
-This is an attempt at an extremely secure web based encrypted messenger.
+This is an attempt at a secure web based encrypted messenger without downloads.

 hosted at https://lunarmessaging.net

-### Setup
-Install laravel, then use composer to add phpseclib, everything else is here in the repo.

-    $ composer create-project laravel/laravel Luna
-    $ cd Luna
-    $ composer require phpseclib/phpseclib

-then use the sql in 'sql-structure-backups' to create the database

-remember to edit your .env to include an email account as well

 ### ToDo
 - [x] First level of security SSL